mahedee/articles/how-to-AI-Bot-With-LUIS.md

 ## Step11: Creating Models for Entities

 * If you haven't any sub directory for Models, create a sub directory named ```Models``` on your project.
-* On your project's Models directory, let�s design your models for entities.
+* On your project's Models directory, let's design your models for entities.
 These are used to fetch data from the cognitive model.
 For Example:

 ```C#
 public class HealthAssistantDetails